aszelejak/az104/Instructions/Labs/LAB_11-Implement_Monitoring.md

    | project TimeGenerated, Name, Val
    | render timechart
    ```

+    > **Note**: The query should not have any errors (indicated by red blocks on the right scroll bar).
+If the query will not paste without errors directly from the instructions, paste the query code into a text editor such as Notepad, and then copy and paste it into the query window from there.

 1. Click **Queries** in the toolbar, on the **Queries** pane, locate the **Track VM availability** tile and double-click it to fill the query window, click the **Run** command button in the tile, and review the results.